New Orleans Wedding Photographer, Kacie Fayard

 What about when I am not out photographing weddings/sessions/events?

-You can find me eating oysters poboys with my mama and dem (it's true, we do this almost every Tuesday), thinking up overly ambitious DIY projects with my daddy (he does most of the work, I just hold the tools), hosting friends/family coming to NOLA and spewing off tons of random historical facts (i’m actually a certified tour guide for the city), helping to run a local Mardi Gras parade, Krewe of Freret (they recently made me president so I must be doing something right), dressing up for the numerous NOLA events that involve costumes and glitter (i own two overly stuffed costume boxes that I bust out at least once every other month), traveling around the globe as much as possible (I went to Greece this summer, next up: Thailand hopefully) and spoiling my little four legged fur child, Sadie (she's a beagle mix I adopted in 2014, it’s essentially her world and I’m just living in it).
+You can find me eating oysters poboys with my mama and dem (it's true, we do this almost every Tuesday), traveling as much as possible with my sweet fiance' Woody (we got engaged in Mexico!!) , running a Mardi Gras parade, Krewe of Freret (anybody wanna ride in the best parade?!), dressing up for the numerous NOLA events that involve costumes and glitter (I own two overly stuffed costume boxes that I bust out at least once every other month), and spoiling our little four legged fur child, Sadie (she's a beagle mix I adopted in 2014, it’s essentially her world and I’m just living in it).

 Anything else you want to know, just ask!